ignat-dev/seo-chat-assistant/README.md

 #### Firebase

 Firebase project configuration is located in `firebase.json` in the root folder.
+This is the main configuration file for Firebase services and deployment and contains configuration for Firestore, Cloud Functions, Firebase Hosting, and the emulators (for local testing).
+Update this file according to your Firebase project's configuration.

+Also, there's `.firebaserc` file that specifies the default Firebase project for CLI commands and deployments.
+It ensures that all Firebase operations target the intended project.
+Change this to match your Firebase project's name.

+After configuring the above files, there are a few more steps to enable the Firebase integration:

 - For local development, download **Firebase Service Account** JSON from Firebase Console.
 Set the path in the `backend/.env.local` file: